ForSetGeorgia/Georgian-Budget-Public/README.md

 ## ReDUCKS

-Redux reducers and actions in this repo are grouped into modules, called ducks.
-[Learn more here](https://github.com/erikras/ducks-modular-redux).
+You may have noticed that redux reducers and actions in this repo are grouped into modules, called ducks, located in the `js/ducks` directory.
+[Learn more about ducks here](https://github.com/erikras/ducks-modular-redux).